troutkilroy/RPCBroker.NET/README.md

             new NegateJsonMsgRequest() { Value = 1 }, ct.Token, 2000);
 ```

 The second RPC call option is to provide the type and serialization information to the client and server.
-In contrast to using a descendent of `IRPCBytesPayload` (which transmits .NET type information and uses reflection to execute serialization) you define your request and reply objects as you desire and specify the serialization logic explictly.
+In contrast to using a descendent of `IRPCBytesPayload` (which transmits .NET type information and uses reflection to execute serialization) you define your request and reply objects as you desire, type names, and specify the serialization logic explictly.
 As an example consider our negate method, but this time our message definitions are simple POCO's that don't descend from `IRPCBytesPayload`
 ```
  public class NegateBytesRequest
   {